geraint360/popclip-extensions/README.md

 ### Operation
 * Highlight (text select) the URL of a video you want download.
 For example, select the URL of a YouTube video in your browser.
 * When the PopClip tooltip menu appears, click the 4K Video Downloader icon.
-* Download will begin shortly afterwards. based on your 4K Video Downloader settings.
+* Download will begin shortly afterwards, based on your 4K Video Downloader settings.

 ### Troubleshooting